Haiquan-27/SSH-Panel/README.md

 ![Screenshot](https://)
 # Installation

-Using Package Control
+## Using Package Control
 Open Package Control: install menu and type "SSH-Panel" to install

-or Manual installation
+## or Manual installation
 Download this package as ZIP file, extract to "{you packages path}/SSH-Panel"

 Finally,restart sublime text

 # Check whether the plug-in is imported normally(for sublime text 4 you must to do)

-open console panel:

-if show error:
+open console panel,if show error:
 ```
 ImportError: DLL load failed while importing _rust
 ```